nerdbeere/open-paf-data/README.md

 * Install `nodejs` and `rethinkdb` on your machine.
 * Create database `pafdata` with tables `news`, `search`, `social`
 * Clone the repository
+* Create config files by copying the example config files
 * `npm install`
 * `npm run start-crawler`